Do you sell M-80s and/or Cherry Bombs?

 Glossary of Terms

 The glossary is the result of combining years of experience with multiple opinions.
 We hope this gives you a foot-hold into the vast expanse that is fireworks.
 The definitions below are not infallible and we will do our best to stay on top of the ever-changing terminology.
-Feel free to send suggestions and/or amendment ideas to us at any time.
+Feel free to send us suggestions and/or amendment ideas at any time.

 |1.1G||DOT classification for High Explosives that pose a mass explosion hazard.
 The DOT recently revised 1.1G to include all display firework shells greater than 10″ and all salutes containing greater than 2.5 ounces of flash powder.|